danpizzy/enmotion/README.md

 Contributions to Enmotion are welcome!
 If you find any bugs or have any suggestions for improvement, feel free to open an issue or submit a pull request.
 License

-Enmotion is licensed under the
+Enmotion is licensed under the Apache license